The Museum can provide access to its research collections to students, scientists, and researchers subject to some conditions and guidelines.

 - The client shall email a letter (through [email protected]) addressed to the Director requesting for a visit and stating the purpose(s) of such visit;

-- The request shall be evaluated by the appropriate museum staff/section, concurred in by a section curator and the Coordinator for Collections Management, and referred to the UPLB MNH Institutional Biosafety Committee (IBC);
+- The request shall be evaluated by the appropriate museum staff and section curator, the Coordinator for Collections Management, and referred to the UPLB MNH Institutional Biosafety Committee (IBC);

-- The information submitted through the form should be received for evaluation by the IBC no less than 7 government working days before the date of the proposed visit;
+- The information submitted through the form should be received for evaluation no less than 7 government working days before the date of the proposed visit;

 - On-the-spot accomplishment of the assessment form is not allowed.
 Entry will be refused for clients who will violate this.

-- After risk assessment, the IBC shall endorse to the Director the approval or disapproval of the request;
+- After assessment, the request shall be endorsed to the Director the approval or disapproval of the request;

-- The IBC shall inform the client of the decision of the Director;
+- The IBC or Coordinator for Collections Management shall inform the client of the decision of the Director;

 - During the visit, measures such as temperature checking, social/physical distancing, wearing of masks, frequent hand disinfection, and others shall be observed.